 Eight years ago my life took a pretty drastic turn.
 Still fresh off a divorce I was living alone in a house I couldn't sell waiting for it to go up for auction.
 My beautiful overpriced truck sat in the driveway waiting for repossession.
 I had lost my job.
 My husband.
 My pride.
 My sparkle.

-I found a small one-bedroom apartment in an affordable and waved goodbye to the memories of that house, determined to start a new chapter.
+I found a small one-bedroom apartment in an affordable neighborhood and waved goodbye to the memories of that house, determined to start a new chapter.
 I found a new job back in radio and slowly started to rebuild the foundation of my crumbled life.

 I'll never forget the day my dad drove up in that old 1999 Subaru Legacy Outback.
 I was humiliated.